Tips to Extend Projector Lamp Life

 Lamp life for a projector will vary based on many factors including application, installation, intake of cool air and exhaust of hot air, usage and proper maintenance.
 Heat buildup can reduce lamp life and even damage your projector.
 Here are some tips to help your projector lamps last longer.1.

-Once you turn on your projector, wait at least five minutes before turning it off to allow the fan to properly cool the unit.
-After the fan has cooled your projector, you may unplug it and store it as desired.2.
+Once you turn off your projector, wait at least five minutes before unplugging to allow the fan to properly cool the unit.2.

 Do not obstruct the air intake or exhaust vent.
 Paper should not be placed on top of a projector, or where vents are located.3.